 - Brianna worked with small groups on sociograms.
 You can download a PDF of the directions for the Click Mapping activity here.

-- Missy facilitated a discussion around the “Circle of Courage” developed by Brendtro, Brokenleg & Van Bockern of the Reclaiming Youth Network.
+- Missy facilitated a discussion around the “Circle of Courage” developed by Brendtro, Brokenleg & Van Bockern of the Reclaiming Youth at Risk.
 Download a PDF of the instructions for the Click Circle of Courage.